 Bankruptcy is a term often associated with situations of financial hardship.
 It is also a valuable tool to assist individuals in repaying debts and rehabilitating themselves from financial hardships.
 Although federal laws attempt to make the bankruptcy process easy for the common person to use, the procedures are often complex and require the guidance of an experienced attorney.

 The entire bankruptcy process occurs under the guidance and jurisdiction of the Federal Bankruptcy Court.
-Regardless of the type of bankruptcy filed, upon the initial filing an order called an automatic stay will be administered by the court.
+Regardless of the type of bankruptcy filed, upon the initial filing, an order called an automatic stay will be administered by the court.
 An automatic stay will stop most creditors from pursuing collections from the debtor filing bankruptcy.
 During the automatic stay period, the court will often freeze certain debts.
 Specific bankruptcy filing impacts include the following:

-There are certain debts that cannot be discharged and a debtor will continue to be responsible for payment on them, including unpaid child support, alimony, and tax debts.
-Additionally, a bankruptcy court may not discharge student loans unless a debtor can show that repayment would create be an undue hardship.
+There are certain debts that cannot be discharged by bankruptcy, and a debtor will continue to be responsible for payment on them, including unpaid child support, alimony, and tax debts.
+Additionally, a bankruptcy court may not discharge student loans unless a debtor can show that repayment would create an undue hardship.